South Lakes Safari Zoo: 2013–2017: Death of Sarah McClay and concerns over animal welfare

 On 24 May 2013, Sarah McClay, a 24-year-old woman who had been working at the park, was mauled by a tiger during public feeding time and suffered serious injuries to her head and neck.
 She died later the same day at the Royal Preston Hospital.
 Gill initially appeared to blame McClay for the incident.
 A statement issued by the Cumbria Police said that there was no suggestion of any foul play or any issue of suicide or self-harm.
 In 2014, during the investigation an environmental officer from Barrow Borough Council stated that a bolt on the door between the dark den and the keepers' corridor was found to be defective after the attack.
 A "narrative verdict" was delivered in 2014 at the inquest into McClay's death, stating that she had entered the enclosure but that it was not at that time possible to determine how this had happened.
-In June 2016, the zoo pleaded guilty to breaches of Health and Safety at Work Act 1974, for failing to maintain the bolt and for allowing the door to be unlocked.
+In June 2016, the zoo pleaded guilty to breaches of Health and Safety at Work etc. Act 1974, for failing to maintain the bolt and for allowing the door to be unlocked.
 Gill was acquitted of personal charges of negligence.
 The Zoo was fined £450,000 for its breaches a few days later.

 Alongside the death of McClay, the zoo continued to have several other incidents.
 In 2015 David Gill received an official warning, after Barrow Borough Council considered closing the park as a result of a flock of sacred ibis escaping in July and October 2013.
 13 to 18 of the birds were shot, and Gill was found guilty of three offences of allowing a protected animal under the Wildlife and Countryside Act 1981 to escape into the wild.
 The birds are harmful to British fauna, and have been viewed as an invasive species within Britain.
 This conviction formed part of the reason as to why Gill's licence was not renewed in 2017, according to the head of Barrow Borough Council's licensing subcommittee.
 In the same year local media covered sightings of two capuchin monkeys that also escaped from the zoo.